shanep-cs2/shanep-cs2/_lessons/lesson13.md

 objects to the correct type when using collections.
 Manually casting your objects is error prone and as you can imagine leads to a lot of obscure and hard to fix bugs.
 By adding Generics to the language the compiler can check your code and automatically generate everything needed on your behalf.

-## Objectives

-By the end of this lesson, you will be able to:

-- Introduce the comparable Interface
-- Understand generic methods
-- Understand generic classes
-- Implement generic methods and classes